rodwin/employee-directory/readme.md

  php artisan scout:import "App\EmployeeView"

 ```
 This will create/update the index in Algolia.
 Note that if you run `php artisan scout:import` The demo application will no longer be in sync with Algolia.
+This is because `php artisan db:seed` uses `faker` which generate random data.

 To run the app
 ``` bash